Spark-Pet/spark-pet.github.io/evaluation.md

 ## User Goals

 1. User wants to meet their daily step goal to keep their pet happy and healthy
-2. User forms the positive habit of walking daily
+2. User recognizes the potential of forming the positive habit of walking daily
-3. User feels loved
+3. User forms an emotional bond with their pet

 ## Scenarios